pixiiidust/Notebook/Review of Subjective Science by Morphenius.md

 - *What is true* is not defined solely by falsifiability, but by its overarching **alignment with purpose**
 - *Science is not merely* a toolbox of methods, but a disciplined way of **discerning intelligibility within a given frame**.

-Only then can we cultivate science as a discipline that explains without flattening meaning.
+Only then can we cultivate science as a discipline that explains without flattening meaning:
-> So that it discovers without losing sight of its *objective* intent and downstream placement within a *causal chain*—
+> Enabling discovery without losing sight of its *objective* intent and downstream placement within a *causal chain*—
 > that is, serving what it is *truly suited for*.

 ---